 On the days where we provide coaching (October through to March) the instructors (3) will be available from 10.00am to 12.00 noon.
 We all ski and chat (some can even do both together!!) and go for coffee or lunch afterwards.

 Evening social ski / meets are usually every fourth Wednesday in the month.
-From October to March the Club provides an instructor from 8.00pm to 10.00pm for those who wish take advantage of free coaching.
+From October to March the Club provides an instructor from 7.00pm to 9.00pm for those who wish take advantage of free tuition and John Cook will be on hand for additional coaching.
 Again we go for a coffee, chocolate or beer afterwards.

-Additional evening mogul sessions run from 8.00pm to 10.00pm and there is a £5 per person charge to offset the cost of the instruction.
+Additional evening mogul sessions run from 7.00pm to 9.00pm and there is a £5 per person charge to offset the cost of the instruction.